dimas-fahmi/tusktask/SECURITY.md

 ### How to Report
 - **Preferred Method**: Submit a report via GitHub's private vulnerability reporting feature.
 Go to the "Security" tab and click "Report a vulnerability."
-- **Alternative**: Email us at info@mail.dimasfahmi.pro.
+- **Alternative**: Email us at contact@dimasfahmi.pro.
 Use a subject line like "Security Vulnerability Report."

 *Do not open a public issue on GitHub for security vulnerabilities, as this could expose users before a fix is available.*